Ergodriven Topo Mat Review

 The Topo by Ergodriven is designed to actively engage your muscles and allow you to move and fidget at your desk.
 Shifting on your feet allows you to reduce foot, leg, and back strain, improve your balance, and experience a more natural surface than corporate carpet.
 The Topo mat is made of durable 100% polyurethane, but its thinnest spots may not be supportive enough for serious workplace standing.
 It also presents a tripping hazard, and due to its size, it might be constraining for some users.
 While the Topo mat has room for improvement, it is a quality option for users who want a solution to the constant flat standing surfaces found at a typical standing desk workstation.

-[Editors' Note: Any time an innovative new product sees great success in the marketplace imitators are sure to follow, and the Topo Standing Mat is no exception to this rule.
-We've already identified several new mats in the same category of "calculated terrain standing mats" or, as also known, "non-flat standing mats" or "active standing mats," that we're getting in for lab testing.
-Look for individual reviews of each these contenders — such as the Butterfly Mat, Uncaged Ergonomics Active Mat, and the Ergocomfy Non-Flat Anti-Fatigue Mat—in the near future.
-To stay abreast of all our latest office fitness product reviews, subscribe to our FREE newsletter.]
+[Editors’ Note: Any time an innovative new product sees great success in the marketplace imitators are sure to follow, and the Topo Standing Mat is no exception to this rule.
+We’ve already identified several new mats in the same category of “calculated terrain standing mats” or, as also known, “non-flat standing mats” or “active standing mats,” that we’re getting in for lab testing.
+Head to our “Calculated Terrain Standing Mat Comparison Review” page for a brief overview of each of these contenders.

-Check out our Anti-Fatigue Mat Comparison Review to see how the Topo mat compares to the competition.
+Check out our Anti-Fatigue Mat Comparison Review to see our experts’ views on standard non-topographic mats currently in the marketplace.

 And if you’d prefer to look at more traditional, flat standing mats, see our Standing Mat Comparison Review for a round-up of the best on the market.